 Number three on this year’s list is Fiji Airways, a move upwards to the top five as it was in seventh place on last year’s list.
 Some major improvements include the launch of the Oneworld Connect program, which will expand services to those holding Oneworld Emerald or Sapphire status, additional flight routes and frequencies, and a brand new flagship lounge in Nadi International Airport.

 Number four on this year’s list of world’s most improved airlines is Ryanair, which, interestingly enough, is in the same position it held in last year’s list.
-Ryanair continues to make changes for the better, while keeping ticket costs low.
+Ryanair continues to make changes for the better while keeping ticket costs low.
 Some of these include better ground transportation, more connections, additional routes, better claim processing, simpler bag policy and punctuality.
 They are also working to be the greenest airline by going completely plastic-free in five years.

 Last but not least on this year’s top five is Japan Airlines.
-Last year, the airline installed their newest Sky Suite III business class seat across thier Dreamliners, which was a major plus.
-One of the biggest improvements that customers rave about is the attentive service from their cabin crew, well-organized ground staff, and pleasant cabin.
+Last year, the airline installed their newest Sky Suite III business class seat across their Dreamliners, which was a major plus.
+One of the biggest improvements that customers rave about is the attentive service from their cabin crew, well-organized ground staff, and a pleasant cabin.
 Japan Airlines also received the Skytrax award for Best Economy Class Airline Seat this year.

 Other notable airlines that made it to this years list include Air Mauritius in sixth place, Malaysia Airlines in seventh, KLM Royal Dutch Airlines in eighth, Aeroflot in ninth, and RwandAir in tenth.